The 'Chandos' portrait of Shakespeare

 The poaching story is corroborated by the appearance in the Merry Wives of Windsor and Henry IV of a close parallel to Sir Thomas in the form of Justice Shallow.
 Shallow is Justice of the Peace, Custos Rotulorum and armigerous, with a 'dozen white Luces' in his coat of arms, and he is shown acting as Commissioner for the Musters.
 Sir Thomas was a knight, Justice of the Peace, Custos Rotulorum and Commissioner of Musters.
 In The Merry Wives, Sir John Falstaff is brought before Shallow, and Shallow arraigns him that he has 'beaten my men, kill'd my deere, and broke open my Lodge'.

 It is generally assumed that he must have been in Stratford in 1584 (20), when his wife conceived twins.
 Hamnet and Judith were born in 1585 (21).

 Lost years and the acting

 It is possible that he joined one of the London companies of players, which are known to have visited Stratford at the time, but his occupation between 1584 and 1592 has never been firmly established.
 Rowe records that he was employed at a playhouse 'in a very mean Rank', and goes on to state that, though he had made enquiries, 'I could never meet with any further Account of him this way, than that the top of his Performance was the Ghost in his own Hamlet'.
 The Ghost in Hamlet has twenty-three lines, three of which are 'swear'.
 Taken literally, this would mean, contrary to what is generally believed, that Shakespeare was no actor.
-That he was part of a troupe of actors is undoubtedly true, and well documented, but it is clear that a troupe of actors needed scripts, and to have one of the troupe responsible for the writing / amending of scripts would seem both logical and necessary, particularly if that person was as good at it as Shakespeare clearly was.
+That he was part of a troupe of actors is undoubtedly true, and well documented, but it is evident that a troupe of actors needed scripts, and to have one of the troupe responsible for the writing / amending of scripts would seem both logical and necessary, particularly if that person was as good at it as Shakespeare clearly was.

 Loan from Southampton